abusayed0206/trakt/README.md

 # Trakt Watch Dashboard

 A modern, high-performance Next.js application that provides a beautiful dashboard for your Trakt.tv watch history, watchlists, and personal statistics.
-Features optimized image loading with thumbnail previews, lazy loading, and a responsive design.
+Features optimized image loading with lazy loading and a responsive design.

 ## ✨ Features

 - **📊 Comprehensive Dashboard**: View your movie/show history, watchlists, and detailed statistics
-- **🖼️ Optimized Images**: Smart lazy loading with thumbnail previews and wsrv.nl optimization
+- **🖼️ Optimized Images**: Smart lazy loading with wsrv.nl optimization
 - **🔍 Advanced Search**: Search through your watched content with real-time filtering
 - **📱 Responsive Design**: Perfect experience on desktop, tablet, and mobile
 - **⚡ High Performance**: Pre-loaded image index and optimized API responses